TQW0909/hw2/README.md

  - Design decisions you made or other non-trivial choices for your implementation

+	- Please note that I have commented out the sorting function in the displayCart() function as it was altering the order of my view cart output
 	- I chose to use a std::map to store the products, the users, and the users' carts
 	- I chose to use a std::vector to model the users' carts